If you suspect an exotic disease in your livestock, immediately call the

 To manage the risk, both government and industry engage in significant prevention, planning and preparedness.
 Beyond its borders, Australia has invested heavily in building the capacity of countries in the region to combat diseases, including support for the World Animal Health Organisation (OIE) Southeast Asia and China FMD Campaign (SEACFMD).
 This project involves the coordinated control of FMD by eleven countries in the Southeast Asia region.
 However, FMD remains endemic in most of these eleven countries.
 Australia also maintains a strong biosecurity program at the border to manage FMD risks, and also undertakes extensive planning and preparedness activities to ensure that should an incursion occur, the disease can be contained and controlled as quickly as possible.

-The Australian Government, through the Australian Government Department of Agriculture, Fisheries and Forestry (DAFF) is continuing its efforts to ensure that Australia is well-prepared to manage the disease, and in 2011 sought the advice of Mr Ken Matthews AO to provide a qualitative assessment of Australia’s readiness to respond to the threat of FMD.
-The resulting report (A Review of Australia’s Preparedness for the Threat of Foot-and-mouth Disease) is available on the DAFF website.
+The Australian Government, through the Australian Government Department of Agriculture is continuing its efforts to ensure that Australia is well-prepared to manage the disease, and in 2011 sought the advice of Mr Ken Matthews AO to provide a qualitative assessment of Australia’s readiness to respond to the threat of FMD.
+The resulting report (A Review of Australia’s Preparedness for the Threat of Foot-and-mouth Disease) is available on the Department of Agriculture website.

 About the disease